hillaryhitch/stocks-prices-prediction/README.md

   pandas-datareader==0.10.0

+ # Conclusions

+ I was able to predict stock maarket in the short term with less than 5% MAPE but with worse MAPE in longer prediction periods.

- # To do
+ # Improvements

+ 1. More work can be done to make the models better by including external data especially socail media data and other sites like reddit
+ 2. More work can be done in tuning the models for only specific symbols and not all
- 1. Include a progress bar (code already in place but commented out)
+ 3. For the dashboard, one can include a progress bar (code already in place but commented out)
- 2. Cache already traianed models on different dates and outcomes to make the dashboard run faster
+ 4. Cache already trained models on different dates and outcomes to make the dashboard run faster

 # Acknowledgement